northbright/Notes/Golang/Slice/Append_a_whole_second_slice.md

 # Append a Whole Second Slice

-We can use "..." notation to append a whole second slice to the exist slice by calling Append().
+We can use "..." notation to append a whole second slice to the exist slice by calling append().

     package main
     import "fmt"